New polarimetric study of the galactic X-ray burster GX 13+1: Data analysis

 \section{Data analysis}

 \ixpe observed \source for $\sim$90~ks.
 During the observation, as shown in Fig.~\ref{fig:lc} (top panel), the source rate was rather stable, with a slight increase at the end of the observation.
-The source hardness in the \ixpe data appears to have no strong variations, remaining almost constant throughout the observation; this is in contrast to the previous \ixpe observation, reported in B24, where a dip corresponding to a slight hardening was present.
-In Fig.~\ref{fig:hid}, the hardness intensity diagram obtained from the \ixpe data is reported and shows that hardness did not change by more than 10\%.
+The source hardness in the \ixpe data appears to have no strong variations, showing only a slight decrease with the count rate increase toward the end of the observation; this contrasts with the previous \ixpe observation reported in B24, where a dip corresponding to a slight hardening was present.
+Figure~\ref{fig:hid}, which reports the HID obtained from the \ixpe data, shows that hardness did not change by more than 10\%.

-\swift observations, covering with short snapshots the \ixpe observation, allow us to monitor the source spectral state. \source studies in the past showed a spectrum that can be well described, as typical in the atoll and Z sources, by a soft \texttt{diskbb} component describing disk emission and Comptonization emission from the spreading/boundary layer that can be described by a \texttt{bbodyrad} component \citep{DT12}.
-Better modeling of the hard Comptonization component, e.g., applying \texttt{compTT} or \texttt{compTB}, is not possible due to the limited \ixpe and \swift energy bands.
-In the literature, \xmm spectra of \source are reported showing wind and reflection features \citep{DT12}, but neither \ixpe nor \swift allow us to study these features, so in the following the simple spectral model \texttt{tbabs*(diskbb+bbodyrad)} will be applied.
+Consisting of short snapshots during the IXPE observation, the \swift pointings enable us to monitor the spectral state of the source.
+Previous studies of \source have shown that its spectrum can be well described, as is typical for atoll and Z sources, by a soft \texttt{diskbb} component representing disk emission and a \texttt{bbodyrad} component representing Comptonization emission from the spreading and/or boundary layer \citep{DT12}.
+More detailed modeling of the hard Comptonization component, such as using \texttt{compTT} or \texttt{compTB}, is not possible due to the limited energy bands of \ixpe and \swift.
+Literature on \xmm spectra of \source reports wind and reflection features \citep{DT12}, but neither \ixpe nor \swift allows us to study these features.
+Therefore, in the following analysis, we will apply the simplified spectral model, \texttt{tbabs*(diskbb+bbodyrad)}.